Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/orders.md

 ```

 ## getPosition()
-Used to get the position impacted by the order.
+Used to get the position created/impacted by the order.
 - **Interface**
 ```typescript
 class MidaOrder {